wp-plugins/gwolle-gb/readme.txt

 A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) and also the WordPress documentation.
 When you made a translation, you can send the po-file to marcel at timelord.nl.

-= Is this plugin actively maintained? =

-Yes, it is again actively maintained.

 == Screenshots ==